 Luxury: Parador de Antequera is a luxury hotel, just a 10 minute walk from the city centre.
 Featuring a large outdoor pool and dining area in the garden, this hotel is a perfect choice if you are coming to Antequera to relax.
 Even if it’s a five star hotel, a room with breakfast included here will usually cost around 80 – 90 euros.
 You can check the reviews of Parador on Tripadvisor or book directly on Booking.com by clicking here.

 Unique: One of my favourite hotels near Antequera is Convento la Magdalena.
 This is such a special hotel because it is an old converted monastery.
 The rooms and the main areas of the hotel maintain the original wooden architecture of the monastery, and are decorated with vintage furniture.
 The feeling of having a glass of wine in the lobby, in front of the massive fireplace over an open fire is quite unique.
 The hotel also has a spa with floor to ceiling windows overlooking the Torcal, and an upscale restaurant with dreamy views over the surrounding landscape, especially at sunset.
+I have made a review of my stay at Convento la Magdalena, which you can read by clicking here.
 You can check the reviews of Convento la Magdalena on TripAdvisor, or click here to book directly on Booking.com

 The Best Things to Do in Antequera